0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-locally.md

 ---
-id: howto-set-ibft-locally
+id: set-up-ibft-locally
-title: How to set up IBFT locally
+title: Set up IBFT network locally
 ---

 :::caution This guide is for testing purposes only